Notagai/plinko-idle/README.md

 ## plinko idle

+uhh welcome to plinko idle

-this is not that good but its my first game so we ball
+this is my like second ever game

+it sucks oh well

 enjoy